Old Who’s – Top Ten : Worst Companions

-Who wouldn’t be the show that we all know and love without the Doctor’s companions; family members, friends, enemies, plot-devices, background scenery and techno-babble interpreters.
+Doctor Who wouldn’t be the show that we all know and love without the input of the Doctor’s companions; family members, friends, enemies, plot-devices, background scenery and techno-babble interpreters.

 They came in many shapes, races and genders and have become as integral a part of the show – as the Tardis.
-However, they haven’t always gotten either the actor, the character right; or given the companion enough to do.
+However, they haven’t always gotten either the actor, or the character right; or given the companion enough to do to justify their presence.

 Here are our top-ten worst companions.